Keeping Scientology Working: Germany

-The German Office for the Protection of the Constitution has cited this passage as one of its reasons for designating Scientology an organization opposed to the democratic order.
+The German Federal Office for the Protection of the Constitution has cited this passage as one of its reasons for designating Scientology an organization opposed to the democratic order.

 In a section on KSW point 4 "teaching correctly the correct technology" Hubbard states:The most trouble in the past two years came from orgs (organisations) where an executive in each could not assimilate straight Scientology.
 Under instruction in Scientology they were unable to define terms or demonstrate examples of principles...
 When we instruct half-mindedly and are afraid to offend, scared to enforce, we don't make students into good Scientologists...
 The proper instruction attitude is, "You're here so you're a Scientologist.
 Now we're going to make you into an expert auditor no matter what happens.
 We'd rather have you dead than incapable."This last sentence has been cited in a report by the state government of Baden-Württemberg as evidence that Scientology represents a totalitarian ideology.